AshleyDumaine/BranchAndBound/README.md

 ------------

 ##Introduction
-Dynamic programming, the greedy algorithm, and branch and bound were explored and compared in C++, Python, and C respectively to find a feasible solution to the knapsack problem.
+The recurisive algorithm, dynamic programming, the greedy algorithm, and branch and bound, and a combination of both branch and bound and dynamic programming were explored and compared in C++, Python, and C to find a feasible solution to the knapsack problem.
 Python was chosen for the greedy solution since the quick linear algorithm makes Python’s slowness negligible.
-C++ and C were chosen for the other two methods since both are time-consuming as they explore potentially an extremely large amount of solutions and are non-linear algorithms.
-Based on the problem instance, each of these algorithms have varying abilities of computing the solution that’s either acceptable in the case of greedy knapsack or within a reasonable amount of time in the case of dynamic programming and branch and bound.
+C++/C was chosen for the other methods since they can be time-consuming as they explore potentially an extremely large amount of solutions and are non-linear algorithms.
+Based on the problem instance, each of these algorithms have varying abilities of computing the solution that’s either acceptable in the case of greedy knapsack or within a reasonable amount of time in the case of the others.

-##Dynamic Programming Approach
+##Recursive Approach
-As expected, dynamic programming works well only on very small problem instances.
+As expected, regular recursion works well only on very small problem instances.
 For the sample instance of 32, it didn’t return after over 5 minutes, but it did complete in 4.572611 seconds and return the correct optimal value of 604 for the following test instance: